tthorntone/AdNauseam-Wiki/My answer to web store reviews where appropriate.md

 My answer: No, I am not lying.
 If I could understand the issue, I am sure I could provide a better answer to counter the unsubstantiated accusation.

-(translation for the Russian)
+(translation from Russian)
-"The program is lying!
+> "The program is lying!
 I even checked it.
 It will always show 2-3 extra blocked ads compared to Adblock because it is how it's built, as if saying 'look, it is better, see for yourself!'
 In the main menu of Google Chrome!
 I will continue to use Adblock - it cannot be replaced!!!!"

 ***